Teach First: History

 One of the consultants involved in compiling the report, Brett Wigdortz, set about developing a business plan for a Teach for America style enterprise in London.
 In February 2002 Brett took a six-month sabbatical from McKinsey to develop a business plan for what was tentatively called Teach for London before it evolved to become Teach First.

-Teach First officially launched in July 2002, in Canary Wharf with a team of 11 committed employees led by Brett Wigdortz as CEO and Stephen O’Brien CBE & George Iacobescu CBE as co-chairs of the board of trustees.
+Teach First officially launched in July 2002 in Canary Wharf, with a team of 11 committed employees led by Brett Wigdortz as CEO and Stephen O’Brien CBE and George Iacobescu CBE as co-chairs of the board of trustees.
 Canary Wharf Group and Citi become the first corporate supporters of Teach First.

 Teach First's first cohort of participants started to teach in 45 secondary schools in London.
 Haling Manor High School in Croydon was the first school to sign up to Teach First.
 It was based solely in London until September 2006 when it expanded into Greater Manchester schools.

 In 2007, Teach First collaborated with Teach for America to create Teach for All, a global network of independent social enterprises that are working to expand educational opportunity in their nations.

-Recruitment process

-To be eligible to apply to the Teach First Leadership Development Programme candidates need to have: